rishi-wqd190004/no-more-binge-watching/README.md

 # no-more-binge-watching
 Simple extension to stop you from binge watching, particularly YouTube.

-# Description (How it works?)
+# Description
+If you have watched
+- 2 videos, you will be notified,
+- 5 videos, you will be notified,
+- 7 videos, you will be notified,
+- 9 videos, you will be notified,
+- 11 videos, you will be notified to only close the browser.

-If you have watched 5 videos, you will get a notification.
-But if you have watched 7 then its __BINGE__ watching.
-And you will get another notification.
+Hence you have watched 11 videos then its __BINGE__ watching.

+In-case you are studying something and watching, you can reset the extension.